How Do We Measure Website Speed?

 HTTP authentication (often in the form of HTTP Basic Auth) is a simple way to protect a website, requiring a username and password immediately upon page load.

-It's mainly used for staging or development versions of a website, and you can utilize it similarly during synthetic testing in PLUS monitoring.
+It is mainly used for staging or development versions of a website, and you can use it in the same way for synthetic testing in PLUS monitoring.

-However, be aware that a website behind a password tends to be slower.
-Due to HTTP auth, you might see metrics like TTFB, FCP, or LCP worsen by tens of percent.
+Be cautious, though, as a website behind authentication tends to be rather slower.
+Due to HTTP auth, you might see metrics like TTFB, FCP, or LCP worsen by dozens of percent.
 Here's why.

 How to Set HTTP Basic Auth in Measurements?

-Our tests can handle HTTP authentication—just enter the URL with login credentials in the tester.
-Access works through standard Basic Auth, just as a regular browser would log in.
+Our tests handle HTTP authentication – just enter the URL along with login credentials in the tester.
+Access works via standard Basic Auth, just as a regular browser login would.

 https://username:password@test.example.com/url